Xarba Arbija | A Libyan Soup Recipe

 Adding carrot and cooking

-• Now add the hararat spice, chili powder, salt, sugar and the tomatoes and mix well.
-Let it cook for about 5 mins more.
+• Now add the hararat spice, chili powder, salt, sugar, and tomatoes and mix well.
+Let it cook for about 5 minutes more.
 Add the salt carefully since the broth will have some salt in it.

 Adding other ingredients and cooking

-• Now add the washed and drained lentils and mix it well.
+• Now add the washed and drained lentils and mix them well.
 Add the vegetable stock and water.

 Adding water to the Libyan Soup